reutenauer/wallet/README.md

 Wallet
 ======

-Picking coins from your wallet.
+Picking coins from your wallet to make up a certain amount.

 Copyright (c) Arthur Reutenauer, 2013.
 Except where mentioned, the code in this repository is placed under the